vakulio/farbmann_site/README.md

-# vakulio.github.io

 ### My first major work with HTML, CSS.
 During development, the Sass preprocessor was used.
-As well as the BEM methodology.;
+As well as the BEM methodology.